devopsdays-austin/runbooks/marketing_runbook.md

 ### The Day Of

-* Interact with ICP via social media
+* Interact with folks who post their experiences via social media (like, reply, repost)
+* Coordinate with marketing volunteers to get social posts drafted and sent out
-* Ensure the brand is being displayed appropriately
+* Ensure the conference is being represented appropriately

 ## Reminders or Common Mistakes

-Weekly, Daily, Semi-hourly posts across multiple channels that target our ICP
+Weekly, Daily, Semi-hourly posts across multiple channels that target folks in our demographic